 The Wisconsin waterfowl hunter is one of the most dedicated and involved conservationists in the nation, contributing time and money to waterfowl management and habitat restoration.
-Wisconsin is a great waterfowl hunting state, thanks in part to hunter enthusiasm and dedication to the sport.
-Look below for more information on waterfowl reports and surveys, hunting regulations and other current issues.
+Wisconsin is a great waterfowl hunting state, thanks partly to hunter enthusiasm and dedication to the sport.
+Look below for more information on waterfowl reports, surveys, hunting regulations, and other current issues.

-- 2021 Migratory Bird Season Final Frameworks now available
+The 2023 Migratory Game Bird Season Final Frameworks [PDF] are now available.

 Looking for a place to waterfowl hunt?
 Check out this helpful resource.